dinesh-official/devops/Kubernetes/README.md

 Pod Disruption Budget -> 2 POD
-Kubectl drain ‹node> -> Evict all pods from the node kubectl cordon -› This makes the node as un-schedulable kubectl uncordon -› This makes the node as schedulable
+Kubectl drain ‹node> -> Evict all pods from the node kubectl cordon <node> -› This makes the node as un-schedulable kubectl uncordon <node> -› This makes the node as schedulable

 Upgrading your kubernetes cluster.
 1. Backup Everything